malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 								- Prioridades para la investigación en lengua y comunicación:
 									- necesidad de una comparación acumulativa, como un objetivo en la teoría y como en recurso para la intervención práctica

-- This paper will:
-  -  define superdiversity

-       -  changes in both the material world and ways of life
-  -  define the most important theoretical and methodological developments in language study:
-     -  sociolinguistics has evolved with the humanities and social sciences
-     -  before, homogeneity, stability and boundedness; Now: mobility, mixing political dynamics and historical embedding
-     -  though these ideas are not new, the ideas they seek to displace are still very much at work
-     -  denaturalization of named, distinct languages
-        -  named languages are an ideological construct which serves the ideal of nation-estate
-        -  however the idea of language as bounded systems linked to bounded communities continues to be taken for granted in our institutions and even sociolinguistic studies which aim at questioning it
-        -  although the traditional idea of language is useful or functional in ways the most interesting analysis emerges when the variety of feature combinations
           -  with the notion of language the notion of nation, people and speech community to be deconstructed
         -  idealized speaker versus more flexible group
         -  inequality and innovation: normativity